0xCompute/rubysol.starter/README.md

 Step 2: Download world.db datasets in a zip archive (~150 KiB); create world.db database and tables; load datasets using rake

-    $ mkdir ./tmp       # world.db zip archive will get downloaded to tmp folder in your working folder
+    $ mkdir ./tmp       # world.db zip archive will get downloaded to tmp folder
     $ rake setup_world

 or use individual tasks

     $ rake dl_world create_world load_world

-Step 3: Startup the server and open up the browser.
+Step 3: Startup the web server and open up the country codes page in your web browser

     $ rackup